 Why should you care about taking high-quality screenshots?
 Because now, more than ever, we speak through pictures.

-You want to be understood.
-You want to get your message across.
-And you don't want anything to get lost in translation.
+Photography used to be a time-consuming, expensive endeavor.
+You'd try hard to make each picture count.
 No one ever took photos of their parking spot to keep from losing their car, or of a price tag in a store just to comparison shop.

 Screenshots are the perfect way to save a picture of anything on your screen.

-But you still need to take quality ones—especially if you're using them at work, or for your customers.
+But you still need to take quality screenshots—especially if you're using them at work, or for your customers.
 Here are some quick tips on grabbing superior screenshots.
 Then, we'll dive into the nuts and bolts.

 Screenshots are more than just pictures of software—they're pictures of your workspace, with all the info you might see right now.
 That's why you shouldn't just snap a random screenshot.

 Windows PCs make it so easy to capture screenshots, there's a dedicated key on your keyboard for it: PrtScn (or Print Screen or PrtSc, depending on your keyboard).
 Tap that key, and Windows will copy a screenshot of your entire screen to your clipboard, which you can then paste into a document or blank Paint canvas to save.